NALTP/Rules/README.md

       - (i) Failure to acquire approval may result in punishments such as--but not limited to: forfeiture, forced replay, and waiver point penalties.
     - (c) Loans within Novice league will only be approved in cases where a team would otherwise forfeit.
     - (d) Players with significant Minor league minutes will not be allowed to be loaned within Novice league.
       - (i) Significant Minor league minutes will be defined as averaging more than 15 minutes of Minor league play per week.
         - (1) Example: If a player has played 40 total Minor league minutes through week 2, they may not be loaned within Novice league in week 3 (20 minutes per week average).
     - (e) A loaned player may not play for 2 different teams in a single week unless approved by the CRC.
       - (i) Reasons for approval may include (but are not limited to) lack of minutes or perceived impact to league balance.

 #### Section D - Captain Specific Roster Changes
   - (1) Playing captains who step down or are removed from their position may not be traded.
   - (2) Former captains may activate an option to be released in an add/drop period or into free agency within their rostered league.
     - (a) In the case of captains who step down, this option will require mutual agreement by the former and the newly instated captain.
     - (b) In the case of captains who are removed by the CRC, this option may be activated at will by the former captain.
   - (3) If a former captain is released in an add/drop period or placed into free agency, their old team may be given call-up priority or granted a number of positions determined by the CRC in the waiver wire as compensation.
-  - (4) Members of a Duo DPC or double preliminary picks selected by an NPC may not be dropped or traded from their initial roster.

 #### Section E - Dual Eligible Players (DEPs)
   - (1) By accepting a call-up offer, a player is assigned DEP status by default and would continue playing in both leagues for the remainder of the season.
   - (2) In order to accept a call-up to another league and not obtain DEP status, the player and the captain of the lower league team must both agree to release the player from the lower roster.
   - (3) Players who are called up to a Majors league team AND play in Majors league games will be ineligible to play in Novice league for the current week unless otherwise approved by the CRC.
 ___
 ### Article V - Proper Position and Scheduling Restrictions.